wp-plugins/woocommerce-compare-products/readme.txt

 All support requests, questions or suggestions should be posted to the [HELP tab](http://a3rev.com/products-page/woocommerce/woocommerce-compare-products/#help) WooCommerce Compare Products Home page on the a3rev site.

 == Changelog ==

+= 2.0.2 - 2012/12/14 =

+* Fixed: Updated depreciated custom database collator $wpdb->supports_collation() with new WP3.5 function $wpdb->has_cap( 'collation' ). ÊSupports backward version compatibility.
+* Fixed: When Product attributes are auto created as Compare Features, if the Attribute has no terms then the value input field is created as Input Text - Single line instead of a Checkbox.
+* Fixed: On Compare Products admin tab, ajax not able to load the products list again after saving a product edit

 = 2.0.1 - 2012/08/14 =